 46.05 Identify two-stage and inverter compressors and explain their operation and applications.
 46.06 Identify the various accessories used in commercial refrigeration systems and explain why each is used and where it should be installed in the system.
 46.07 Identify the various refrigeration control devices and explain the purpose of each type and how it works.
-47.0 systemsThe student will be able to: 47.01 Calculate loads and design and lay out a commercial refrigeration system.
+47.0 Demonstrate a working knowledge of electrical generation and distribution components for commercial heating and air conditioning systemsThe student will be able to: 47.01 Calculate loads and design and lay out a commercial refrigeration system.
 47.02 Identify and explain commercial refrigeration-pressure-regulation devices, controls and components.
 47.03 Test and troubleshoot refrigerant-pressure-regulating devices, controls and components.
 47.04 Apply local and national codes and mechanical safety practices.
 48.0 Demonstrate a working knowledge of refrigeration-system vibration and insulationThe student will be able to: 48.01 Describe the applications of vibration eliminators.
 48.02 Identify and select the correct insulation for commercial application.
 49.0 Apply commercial refrigeration-pipe sizing and troubleshooting proceduresThe student will be able to: 49.01 Determine the capacities of refrigerant lines, including the amounts they will hold, equivalent lengths of fittings and the total effective length for various pipelines.
 49.02 Identify and apply industry-approved installation procedures.
 49.03 Troubleshoot refrigeration-pipe-sizing problems. a.
 Explain the use of traps in suction-line risers. b.
 Explain pressure drop. c.
 Calculate pressure drop in liquid-line risers.

 d.
-Size double risers, hot-gas lines and liquid lines from condenser to receiver.
-50.0 Use refrigeration-systems skills in commercial applicationsThe student will be able to: 50.01 Identify and apply the safety practices used with commercial refrigeration systems.
-50.02 Apply refrigeration-systems skills to commercial refrigeration systems. a.
+Size double risers, hot-gas lines and liquid lines from condenser to receiver. efrigeration-systems skills in commercial applicationsThe student will be able to: Identify and apply the safety practices used with commercial refrigeration systems.
+Apply refrigeration-systems skills to commercial refrigeration systems. a.
 Perform dehydration, evacuation and recovery procedures. b.
 Interpret blueprints and mechanical drawings. c.
 Service and charge a refrigeration system. d.
 Test, analyze and replace compressors. e.
-Retrofit alternative refrigerants and oils.
-51.0 Demonstrate a working knowledge of refrigerated storage systemsThe student will be able to: 51.01 Identify and differentiate among various types of cases, such as service cases and self-service cases.
-51.02 Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
-51.02 Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
-51.03 Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
-51.03 Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
-51.03 Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.51.04 Explain various defrost methods.
-51.03 Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
-51.04 Explain various defrost methods.
-51.05 Maintain, test and troubleshoot defrost components.
+Retrofit alternative refrigerants and oils. onstrate a working knowledge of refrigerated storage systemsThe student will be able to: Identify and differentiate among various types of cases, such as service cases and self-service cases.
+Identify and differentiate among various types of cases, such as service cases and self-service cases.
+Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
+Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
+Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
+Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
+Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
+Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
+Explain various defrost methods.
+Explain the operation of air-screen freezers, glass-door freezers, coffin cases and walk-in coolers.
+Differentiate among medium-temperature, low-temperature and ultralow-temperature systems.
+Explain various defrost methods.
+Maintain, test and troubleshoot defrost components.
+Identify and apply the safety practices used with commercial refrigeration systems.